aiven/terraform-provider-aiven/docs/data-sources/kafka_schema_configuration.md

 - `id` (String) The ID of this resource.
 - `schema` (String) Kafka Schema configuration.
 Should be a valid Avro, JSON, or Protobuf schema, depending on the schema type.
 - `schema_type` (String) Kafka Schema configuration type.
 Defaults to AVRO.
 Possible values are AVRO, JSON, and PROTOBUF.
 - `subject_name` (String) The Kafka Schema Subject name.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `version` (Number) Kafka Schema configuration version.